 - A homemade Greek dressing with Dijon mustard emulsifies better than oil-and-vinegar alone, so it clings to the greens instead of pooling at the bottom

-The secret is a yogurt marinade loaded with oregano, cumin, and paprika.
-It tenderizes the chicken while building a coating that chars beautifully in a hot skillet — giving you those irresistible golden-brown edges without drying out the meat.
-Thirty minutes of marinating does the trick, but if you can swing overnight, the flavor goes to another level entirely.
+Here's what makes it special.
+The yogurt marinade — loaded with oregano, cumin, and paprika — does double duty.
+It tenderizes the chicken AND builds this coating that chars beautifully in a hot skillet, giving you those irresistible golden-brown edges without a hint of dryness.
+Thirty minutes of marinating works great, but toss it in the fridge overnight and the flavor becomes absolutely ridiculous.

-While the chicken rests, you'll whisk together a quick Greek dressing — olive oil, red wine vinegar, lemon, a touch of Dijon, and garlic.
-It takes two minutes and tastes a million times better than anything from a bottle.
-Toss it with the crunchy vegetables, pile on the sliced chicken, and shower the whole thing with feta and fresh oregano.
+While the chicken rests, whisk together a quick Greek dressing — olive oil, red wine vinegar, lemon, a touch of Dijon, and garlic.
+Two minutes, tops.
+Matt actually said it tastes better than the fancy stuff we used to buy, and he's right.
+Toss it with all those crunchy vegetables, pile on the sliced chicken, and shower everything with feta and fresh oregano.

-This is the kind of salad that actually fills you up.
-The warm spiced chicken against the cool crisp vegetables creates a contrast that makes every single bite interesting.
-It's perfect for meal prep, weeknight dinners, or impressing guests without breaking a sweat.
-Let's get cooking!
+This is a salad that actually fills you up.
+Warm spiced chicken against cool crisp vegetables — that contrast makes every bite interesting.
+Perfect for meal prep, weeknight dinners, or feeding a crowd without spending hours in the kitchen.
+I doubled it for Karen's party and came home with an empty bowl.
+Grab your skillet.

 How It Comes Together